-Ever since the Japanese auto industry nearly annihilated their once-proud US American counterparts, quality management has become a driven force to reckon with.
+The job title “quality assurance manager”—in short, “QA manager”—may suggest that the job is boring, ambiguous, and uncreative.
+However, One species of QA manager deserves particular attention: the “process quality manager.”Ever since the Japanese auto industry nearly annihilated its once-proud US-American counterparts, quality management has become a driving force to reckon with.
 Total Quality Management, popularized during the ’80s of the past century, has become a much-hyped term.
 Interestingly, while the term quality management has been popular for many years, the job title quality assurance manager has not been defined clearly.
-The reason for it may lay in the term “quality”, which can be roughly broken down into two distinctions:
+The reason for this may lay in the term “quality”, which can be roughly broken down into two distinctions:

 - product quality manager, and

 A) ExperienceThe most important thing is experience, experience, experience.
 Did I already mention experience?
 And not just any experience: you must have been actively involved in software and system projects for many years.
 I recommend asking for different assignments and accepting even challenging projects to learn as much as you can.
 Remember that you can learn the most from failed projects.
 Experience needs time to mature.
 If you have served as a software developer for three years, project manager for one year, test engineer or test manager for three years, configuration manager for two years, lead engineer for three years, and requirements manager for two years, you are perfectly prepared to be a QAM.

 B) Educational backgroundThe kind of formal education is essential.
 A computer science degree, particularly software engineering, is paramount to understanding all aspects of a system-developing organization.
 Electrical engineering is also very closely related, especially in the automotive sector.
 However, mechanical engineering is a very different animal, and professions like economics or sociology will not help much.